-- Decrease of current assets of approximately \$13.0 million was due to a planned drawdown of cash for capital projects in 2018.
-The District has three large capital projects under construction: Lift Station 23, D-1 Water Transmission Main, and Picnic Point Wastewater Treatment Facility Membrane Replacements.
-Expenses for these projects totaled \$20.5 million in 2018. - Capital assets consist of land; construction in progress, plant; distribution and collection systems; machinery and equipment; and accumulated depreciation.
-The \$25.6 million increase in net capital assets is primarily due to the increase in construction-in-progress, for the three projects stated above, and \$11.7 million in assets contributed by developers through system extensions. - The 24.6% decrease in current liabilities was mostly due to the change in accounts payable.
-This difference was related to timing of board meetings and payment schedules.
-The first board meeting in 2018 was on January 2nd and had a voucher packet of \$4.0 million compared to the first board meeting in 2019, on January 7th, which only had a voucher packet of \$722,000. - Changes in long-term liabilities included the scheduled reduction of debt due to annual principal payments and the additional \$5.3 million of draws on the State Revolving Fund loan for the D-1 Transmission Main project. - The District's net position increased \$18.6 million from 2017 to 2018 as a direct result of the overall positive net change in 2018.
+- Decrease of current assets of approximately \$1.2 million was due to a planned use of cash for capital projects in 2019.
+The District had two large capital projects under construction in 2019: Picnic Point Wastewater Treatment Facility Membrane Replacements and Reservoir #2 & #3 Recoating.
+Expenses for these projects totaled \$10.2 million in 2019. - Capital assets consist of land; construction in progress; plant; distribution and collection systems; machinery and equipment; and accumulated depreciation.
+The \$37.4 million increase in net capital assets is primarily due to assets contributed by developers through system extensions in the amount of \$22.1 million.
+The remaining is due to constructionin-progress, largely due to the Membrane Replacement project listed above. - The 33.2% increase in current liabilities was mostly due to the change in accounts payable.
+The accounts payable balance is cyclical and is related to timing of board meetings and payment schedules. - Changes in long-term liabilities reflect the scheduled reduction of debt due to annual principal payments.